Perfectly Smooth Mashed Potatoes are so smooth and creamy, you won’t make them any other way! A key tool makes these

 Yep, it is what you need to make these potatoes lump free.
 And I already know what you’re going to say to me, that you use a hand mixer to make your mashed potatoes smooth?

 Nope.
 Using a hand mixer is OK, but it creates extra starch in your potatoes so they can develop a “gluey” texture.
 You know, kind of like that paste you used to use back in school?
 Those are not perfect mashed potatoes.

 Using a potato ricer presses the cooked potatoes into tiny little strands that when mixed with butter and liquids break down into creamy, smooth mashed potatoes with only a couple of stirs.

 Once your potatoes are cooked, put them through a potato ricer and then quickly add the butter so that it melts into the warm potatoes.
-Next you can add the seasonings, parmesan cheese and thee milk and cream.
+Next you can add the seasonings, parmesan cheese and the milk and cream.

 Of course you can adjust the measurements here to your liking.
 More butter?
 Why not.
 More parmesan cheese?
 I’m not stopping you.

-Because you’re only stirring these riced potatoes a few times just to combine the ingredients, you’re not going to develop the gluten which is what makes mashed potatoes gummy or gluey or paste-like.
+Because you’re only stirring these riced potatoes a few times just to combine the ingredients, you’re not going to develop the starch which is what makes mashed potatoes gummy or gluey or paste-like.

 Just perfectly smooth potatoes, no lumps in sight.